jeremenichelli/personal-site/posts/2016-07-07-building-a-component-based-app-react.md

 The first one is the **documentation**.
 I have to admit is really complete but unorganized, which is a big deal for begginers, probably a consequence of a fast evolution pace the repository experimented recently.

-> "The official docs grew organically and need gardening."
+> The official docs grew organically and need gardening.
 > <cite>Dan Abramov</cite>

 The second one is **JSX** itself.
 Using it really improves the developing experience, but it brings its own tricks and limitations to the yard.